hilario001/appointment-system/README.md

 # Appointment-System

-A simple appointment system project using PHP and mysql.
+A simple appointment system project using HTML,CSS,JS,PHP and MYSQL.